 Organization of the APA Library

 The APA Library is organized according to a unique classification scheme.
-This scheme — the American Planning Association Library Classification Scheme — was created to meet the needs of today's practicing planners.
+The American Planning Association Library Classification Scheme was created to meet the needs of today's practicing planners.
 The scheme focuses specifically on planning and provides a level of practical detail not found in other published systems such as Library of Congress or Dewey Decimal.